acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 * changed main game to spawn the corresponding ship
 * selecting the ship and testing screen

-### Configurations
+### Simplifying game configurations through plain text files

-As an additional thing that happened during the making of new ships is having a way to configure the important stuff of each ship in the same place, in particular I started using a Json file, in a similar way we did in Iron Marines.
-I was recently working in dynamic configurations in Cleared Hot so I decided to join forces and work in similar things.
+While working on creating the new ships I needed an easy way to visualize, compare and modify their values.
+For that reason, I decided to do something I had pending for a long time: to implement a way to configure units through a dedicated file (a JSON file in this case) similar to what [we did for Iron Marines](/2026/03/29/design-decisions-when-building-games-using-ecs2.html#how-we-did-configurations-in-iron-marines-invasion).

-This is an example of the current configuration.
+This is an example of how the part of the configuration looks:

 ```json
 {